 Through this WooCommerce tutorial, you’ve made your first strides into setting up an eShop.
 You’ve configured your General, Product and Tax settings.
 Stay on the lookout on the Bright Vessel blog to find more tutorials!

 Bright Vessel has specialized on building WordPress websites and managing them for quite some time.
 We believe our broad client base speaks for itself, as we’ve created great custom solutions for each of them.
-Find out more about our services through our website, or contact us to find out how we can work together.
+Find out more about our services or contact us to find out how we can work together.